Notice Party in UK Law

 Mr. Machin admitted here that the company did not do what was reasonably sufficient to give hr.
 I do not pause to inquire whether the exempting condition is void for unreasonableness.
 All I say is that it is so wide and so destructive of rights that the Court should not hold any man bound by it unless it is drawn to his attention in the most explicit way.
 In order to give sufficient notice, it would need to be printed in red ink with a red hand pointing to it — or something equally startling.

-that is usual", it may not be necessary for a defendant to prove more than that the intention to attach some conditions has been fairly brought to the notice of the other party.
+But at least where theparticular condition relied on involves a sort of restriction that is not shown to be usual in that class of contract, a defendant must show that his intention to attach an unusual condition of that particular nature was fairly brought to the notice of the other party.
 How much is required as being, in the words of Lord Justice Mellish, reasonably sufficient to give the plaintiff notice of the condition", depends upon the nature of the restrictive condition.

 • Court of Appeal (Civil Division)